jones-lab-tamu/CBAS/README.md

 > [!NOTE]
 > **CBAS v3 is the actively developed version and is recommended for new projects and large videos.**
 > It introduces a streamed/chunked encoder (prevents multi-GB RAM spikes), a more robust backend,
 > and a simpler labeling/training workflow.
-Please report issues-v3 is under active development.
+Please report issues! v3 is under active development.

 > [!IMPORTANT]
 > **Need to reproduce a published result exactly?** Use the **`v2-stable`** branch that matches the paper.